Star Trek Voyager (VOY) Season 4

 I have a problem with the Borg being more and more "humanized" in Star Trek.
 They started off so much different in TNG, but then they were given the Queen as a leader in "First Contact", they are suddenly willing to negotiate in "Scorpion", they even have something like fear, and now they disclose their "Holy Grail".
 It is also weird that a molecule is supposed to be the most powerful power source to exist.
 So far it was chemical reaction, nuclear fission, nuclear fusion, matter/antimatter reaction and (at least in the Star Trek Universe) zero point energy, in ascending order.
 The designation "molecule" implies that something like a chemical reaction is involved, but this is obviously not possible.
 Well, considering that there are other materials like dilithium or verterium cortenide with miraculous properties, this might apply to Omega likewise.
 The problem is where the energy supposed to be released comes from.
 If Omega is "synthesized" as mentioned, one would probably have to put the same amount of energy into the synthesis as can be obtained later.
 This can hardly be the solution of energy problems.
 As for Omega being the origin of the Big Bang, this makes a little bit of sense only in that the energy content is supposed to be higher than of any other form of matter.

-Remarkable logbook entry: "Daily log, Seven of Nine, stardate 15781.2.
+- Remarkable log entry: "Daily log, Seven of Nine, stardate 15781.2.
 Today, Ensign Kim and I will conduct a comprehensive diagnostic of the aft sensor array.
 I have allocated three hours twenty minutes for the task, and additional seventeen minutes for Ensign Kim's usual conversational digressions.
 I am scheduled to take a nutritional supplement at 15:00 hours, engage in one hour of cardiovascular activity.
 Then I intend to review a text the Doctor recommended , entitled A Christmas Carol.
 He believes it will have educational value.
 End log."
 (Seven)

 - Remarkable mistake: Even Jeri Ryan is sometimes wrong.
 It should be "stardate 51781.2" in the above logbook entry.

-Remarkable dialogues: "6 of 10, this is not your assignment." - "Please stop calling me that." - "You're compromising our productivity.
+- Remarkable dialogue: "6 of 10, this is not your assignment." - "Please stop calling me that." - "You're compromising our productivity.
 I am reassigning you to chamber maintenance.
 Your new designation is 2 of 10." - "...Wait a minute.
 You're demoting me?
 Since when do the Borg pull rank?" - "A Starfleet protocol I adapted.
 I find it most useful." - "I'm glad you're not the captain."
 (Seven and Kim)

-Remarkable quotes: "Omega is infinitely complex, yet harmonious.
+- "Omega is infinitely complex, yet harmonious.
 To the Borg it represents perfection.
 I wish to understand that perfection."
 (Seven)

-Remarkable facts: The Borg have been investigating the Omega Molecule aka Particle 101 for centuries, beginning with the assimilation of Species 262 who described something that "burns the sky" and Species 263 for which it was a "drop of blood from their creator".
+- The Borg have been investigating the Omega Molecule aka Particle 101 for centuries, beginning with the assimilation of Species 262 who described something that "burns the sky" and Species 263 for which it was a "drop of blood from their creator".
 The Borg managed to stabilize the molecule for a trillionth of a nanosecond (=10^-21s, I wonder how they could possibly measure this), before it ran out of control and destroyed 29 vessels and 600,000 drones.